ahaywood/Web-Interactivity-and-Engagement/chapter-3/index.md

 The Data is the objects inside of file folders inside the file cabinet.

 The Context depends on what part of the file cabinet you want to look in.
-But let’s say we want to point someone to a single drawer with only the folders that start with the letter L. Then the Context we are talking about is one drawer of a whole file cabinet.
+But let's say we want to point someone to a single drawer with only the folders that start with the letter L. Then the Context we are talking about is one drawer of a whole file cabinet.

 Therefore, the Data Context of this scenario is the file folders (and their contents) that begin with L in an entire file cabinet.